 By Cynthia Hornig – I have a confession…I did not watch Little House on the Prairie, nor did I read any of the Little House books.
 I just wasn’t into the pioneer thing and didn’t find it entertaining… at all.
 My admission seems to have left everyone in our office in a wake of wild bewilderment.
-This revelation was unveiled when the team brought to my attention that today is author and pioneer, Laura Ingalls Wilder’s birthday.
+This revelation was unveiled when the team brought to my attention that today is author and pioneer, the birthday of Laura Ingalls Wilder.
 So, I figured I would set aside my aversion to covered wagons and petticoats and learn more about this woman you should know.

 5 Things I Discovered About Laura Ingalls Wilder

 Laura was the sole breadwinner of her family.
 She and her husband Almanzo made a down payment on a 40-acre place with $100 saved from Laura’s job as a seamstress.
 They named the homestead “Rocky Ridge Farm”, where Laura wrote the Little House book series.

 Laura was 65 years old when she wrote her first book, Little House In The Big Woods, which was based on stories told to her and her sisters by their “Pa”.
 She finished the last book in the series at the age of 76.